 Call (800) 583-4891

-Landlok 450 is a TRM that is made of a dense web of crimped, interlocking, and multi-lobed polypropylene fibers.
-These are then positioned between two biaxially oriented nets and mechanically bound together by parallel sticking with polypropylene thread.
-This mat is stabilized against chemical and ultraviolet degradation.
-Landlok 450 contains no biodegradable components.
+Landlok is a line of TRMs that are made of a dense web of crimped, interlocking, and multi-lobed polypropylene fibers.
+The fibers are positioned between two biaxially oriented nets and mechanically bound together by parallel sticking polypropylene thread.
+These mats are stabilized against chemical and ultraviolet degradation.

 ✔ All items ship for free (standard ground, see map)